 Settlement Employment Centres Lichfield City Employment through implementation of existing commitments and development/redevelopments within the existing employment areas.
-Cricket Lane SDA to deliver approx. 12 hectares of employment development provision of new office space to meet the Employment through implementation of existing commitments and development/redevelopments within the existing employment areas.
+Cricket Lane SDA to deliver approx. 12 hectares of employment development Major growth in town/city centre uses: Retail development within the identified primary shopping area.
+Land at Birmingham Road scheme to be the focus of new retail development within the city centre.
+Provision of new office space to meet the annual requirement of 1,000m2 - 1,400m2 within city centre boundary.
+A limit of 12,500m2 office floorspace to meet the requirements from national/regional office market to be delivered at the committed Lichfield South Business Park.
+Burntwood Employment through implementation of existing commitments and development/redevelopments within the existing employment areas.
 Town centre uses to meet local needs: Creation of a vibrant and diverse town centre to include new retail, employment, leisure, residential, recreational, health and educational facilities.
 East of Rugeley Employment through implementation of existing commitments and development/redevelopments within the existing employment areas.
 Not covered within Lichfield District Local Plan.
 North of Tamworth Not covered within Lichfield Distinct Local Plan.
 Not covered within Lichfield District Local Plan.
-Employment through implementation of existing commitments and development/redevelopments within the existing employment areas.
+Fradley Employment through implementation of existing commitments and development/redevelopments within the existing employment areas.
 Additional allocations to deliver approx 10 additional hectares of employment land to provide flexibility and 6.5 hectares to assist in meeting unmet needs arising from Tamworth.
 Retention of local services and facilities to meet the needs of local population and smaller outlying villages.
 Armitage & Handsacre Employment through implementation of existing commitments and development/redevelopments within the existing employment areas.
+Alrewas